zouharvi/uds-snlp-tutorial/smoothing-2/main.md

 - Back-off models and interpolation save n-grams of all orders.

-You are storing all $V^n + V^{n-1} + ... + V + 1$ distributions!
+We are storing all $V^n + V^{n-1} + ... + V + 1$ distributions!

 . . .

 - Idea: Store the counts which exceed a threshold $c(\bullet) > K$.
 Also called a "cut-off".

-- Another idea: Use some information-theory based approach to determine the nature of the probabilities, and then prune the lower orders.
+- Idea: Use some information-theory based approach to determine the nature of the probabilities, and then prune the lower orders.
 Known as *Stolcke Pruning*.

 . . .

 ::: frame
 ## Questions
 - Does pruning assign 0 probability to the pruned n-grams?
-- Can you prune an entire branch/subtree?
+- Can we prune an entire branch/subtree?
 What does this mean? <!-- pruning at distribution level -->
 <!-- f pb = p(w|vb) and pab = p(w|va, vb), then prune the pab branch if D(pab||pb) < epsilon.
 p(w1, . . . , wT ) = p(w1)p(w2|w1)p(w3)p(w4|w2, w3)p(w5|w2, w3, w4)· · · p(wT |wT−1) -->
 - What is a good pruning strategy?